FridayMarch26th/FridayMarch26th.github.io/_pages/flip.md

 Masterclass 16 - 4:21 Waterline "Anything above the waterline can leae" "anything below the watelrine is cotaniend"

+Boundary layer is much more advanced version of water;line.
+Scripted velocity at the volume limits - in fow and outflow

 https://www.sidefx.com/forum/topic/56732/

 FLIP SURFACING MASKING!